metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 let hash = crypto.createHash('sha256').update(string).digest()
 ```

-Here, we just created an array with 5 different attributes that will be updated into our revealed NFTs
+Here, we just created an array with 5 different elements since our Core Candy Machine will have 5 assets available.

+We also created an hash of all the elements, that will be used to configure our Core Candy Machine.

-### Create a collection
+### Create a Collection

+Let's now create a Collection asset.
+For that, the mpl-core library provides a `createCollection` method will help us performing that action

 ```ts
 import { createCollection, ruleSet } from '@metaplex-foundation/mpl-core';